kumagai-group/oxygen_vacancies_db/README.md

 The PARCHG file is a compressed file, which includes the converged structure named CONTCAR-finish with POSCAR format, and the parchg_($BAND_INDEX).vesta files show the structure with squared wavefunction at the $BAND_INDEX band index When the number of k-points is more than 1, their averaged value by weight is shown.
-The values in PARCHG_($BAND_INDEX).vesta are those categorized according to the normalized values by the largest value to reduce the compressed file size.
+To reduce the compressed file size, the values in PARCHG_($BAND_INDEX).vesta are categorized from their original values according to the normalized values by the largest value as shown below.
+And, the VESTA show theses isosurfaces by default.

 - 0.0 ~ 0.1 --> 0
 - 0.1 ~ 0.5 --> 1